CHANDLERIES: YOUR ONE STOP MARINE SHOP

 Historically, a chandlery is a medieval office responsible for making, storing and selling wax, candles, and as a by-product, soaps.
 As these were items all required aboard ships, chandlers became a more general dealer for everything required for the ships’ stores.

-Today, a chandler is therefore better known as a dealer or trader for a specialised market, such as the supply of essential goods for ships.
+Today, a chandler is therefore better known as a dealer or trader for a particular market, such as the supply of essential goods for ships.
 Of course, ‘ships’ now means all kinds of boat: everything from tiny day-boats to superyachts.
 Products stocked are usually the kind that come in useful on any sort of vessel, though you may find differences in their stock based on location and customer demographic; for example, a chandlery based in a well-known superyacht marina may vary some of its inventory to better cater to the needs of its visiting boats.

 The job of a chandler is somewhat unique in that it deals largely in one line of business therefore allowing exclusivity and understanding to both parties, and the very nature of the profession often means local chandlers can become very trusted resources.